amogha0x00/Construct-O-Bot-eyantra-2020/README.md

-# Construct-O-Bot-eyantra-2020-
+# Construct-O-Bot-eyantra-2020
+## Disclamer : We did not win the competition
-Code for eyantra theme Construct-O-Bot - 2020 Team id: 1349
+## Team id: 1349
+## theme_rulebook#cb.pdf is a rulebook which tells you about the theme